aurelio-raffa/MultiFidelityABC/README.md

     conda create --name myenv --file requirements_osx-64.txt
     ```

-* if instead your operative system is Ubuntu, you can navigate to the same folder and execute the following command:
-    ```bash
-    conda create --name myenv --file requirements_ubuntu-64.txt
-    ```

 unfortunately as of today it is not possible to install the `fenics` package on Windows OS,
 so please in this case install [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
-and then refer to the procedure for Ubuntu.
-More information can be found on the website of the [FEniCS Project](https://fenicsproject.org).
+and then refer to the procedure found on the website of the [FEniCS Project](https://fenicsproject.org).

 <br>

 ## Examples